Alvis1337/Watashiwomite/README.md

 # MyAnimeList Integration for Sonarr

+> [!WARNING]
-> **Warning:** This application is currently in beta.
+> This application is currently in beta.
 Expect bugs and incomplete features.
-Use at your own risk.
+Use at your own risk. :shipit:

 This project integrates [MyAnimeList](https://myanimelist.org/) with [Sonarr](https://sonarr.tv/), sort of.